-The crime scene drawing shown above was used at the trials of George and Laban Amer in an effort to illustrate for the presiding judge and jurors several key details relating to the murder.
-I think we can fairly safely say that it is not to scale nor is it terribly well labelled.
-I don't know who added the typewritten descriptions and therefore have no idea whether any of the information contained in those descriptions is accurate.
+The crime scene drawing shown above was used at the trials of George and Laban Amer in an effort to illustrate key details relating to the murder.
+I think we can fairly safely say that it's not to scale nor is it terribly well labelled.
+I don't know who added the typewritten descriptions, but that would've been done at some later date.

-The most interesting part of this drawing, from my perspective, is the mass of stumps dividing the Porter homestead from the Bryan homestead.
+The most interesting part of this drawing, from my perspective, is the mass of stumps dividing Porter's homestead from Bryan's.
 These stumps stretch along what appears to be a wide ditch sweeping off towards the horizon.
-That ditch is, in fact, the government road, which was built by logging crews who cut down endless miles of trees to a height at which they could comfortably use their axes and saws, leaving thigh high stumps that represented significant obstacles to anyone attempting to travel along that road.
-Those crews were under no obligation to take those stumps down to the ground or pull them out, both of which would have been costly in terms of time and labour.
-The main interest of the company whose men were doing the work was to harvest all of the saleable wood they could then move on down the road with little regard to whether it could be navigated by those who came after them.
+That ditch is, in fact, the government road, which was built by logging crews working for RA Lyon and Associates, a lumbering company that had a license to harvest timber from 22 square miles in Tehkummah.
+Those crews were often made up of cash-strapped homesteaders who toiled through the winters to cut down endless miles of trees to a height at which they could comfortably use their axes and saws, leaving thigh high stumps that represented significant obstacles to anyone attempting to travel along that road.

-There are actually two roads shown in this drawing.
+Now that you've learned to recognize that stumpy ditch as a road, I'd like to point out that there are actually two roads shown in this drawing.
 The second is demarcated by the hodgepodge of stumps sweeping across the bottom left of the image.
-If you look carefully, you'll see the outline of George Amer's truncheon in amongst those stumps, indicating to the judge and jury where the neighbours found it on the morning following the murders.
+Construction on both of these roads would have been completed around 1871.
+As an added bonus, if you look carefully, you'll see the outline of George Amer's truncheon in amongst the stumps at the lower left, indicating where it was found it on the morning following the murders.